 For a detailed step-by-step tutorial about setting up permalinks in WordPress, go here: Using Permalinks To Improve Your WordPress SEO

 WordPress Plugin Settings

 WordPress provides users with plugins that can add almost every kind of functionality to your website, including plugins with features that help to improve traffic generation.

 Let’s take a brief look at some types of plugin categories that affect traffic and plugin examples

-Security plugins like Blog Defender help to make your WordPress blog invisible to botnet and hacker attacks.
+Security plugins like Blog Defender help to make your blog invisible to bot and hacker attacks.

 WordPress SEO Plugins – Yoast SEO

-(SEO plugins like Yoast SEO help drive more traffic by making your site more search engine friendly)
+(SEO plugins like Yoast SEO help increase traffic by improving the search engine friendliness of your website)